cpwr-devops/DevOps-Examples-Doc/docs/advanced_pipelines/readme.md

 - retrieve Topaz for Total Test *functional tests* from a GitHub repository for the corresponding stream and application
 - execute *all* functional test scenarios
 - send sources and test results SonarQube
-- query the results of the correpsonding SonarQube quality gate
+- query the results of the corresponding SonarQube quality gate
-- if the quality gate was passed, will trigger an XLRelease release template, to orchestrate the following CD process
+- if the quality gate was passed, it will trigger an XLRelease release template to orchestrate the following CD process
 - send a mail message to the owner of the set informing them of the status of the quality gate
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjE0NDMxODk2NCwtMTExMzQxMDYzOV19
+eyJoaXN0b3J5IjpbLTgyMzc0NDczLC0xMTEzNDEwNjM5XX0=
 -->